wout/dat-docs/dat-metadata-standard/specification.md

 - _internal_: managed by token viewers and globally available to anyone using the DAT Metadata Standard
 :::

-Dependency tokens can consist of multiple parts if they don't fit into one 16kB transaction.
-The dependency referenced from the _renderer_ serves as an entrypoint, in turn referencing the additional parts.
+Dependency tokens can have multiple parts if they don not fit into one 16kB transaction.
+The dependency referenced from the _renderer_ serves as an entry point, referencing the additional parts.

 ::: warning
 The number of accepted dependency parts is limited.
 Token viewers decide how many parts to allow or support.
 Ten parts should be more than sufficient in most scenarios.